 Adequate insurance cover

 Vehicle Insurance.
-Every vehicle on the road in Australia must be insured - that's a legal requirement which most drivers are aware of.
-But are you aware of what all the types of insurance mean?
+Every vehicle on the road in Australia must be insured - that's a legal requirement that most drivers are aware of.
+But are you aware of what all types of insurance mean?
 Here is a brief outline: